The Song of Songs

-At one point, the mortal Solomon cries out to the exalted Shulamite, the Woman of Light, “Come back, come back, O Shu´lam·mite!
-Come back, come back, that we may behold you!”
-(6:13) Then Solomon says to the chorus of Daughters, “What do YOU people behold in the Shulamite?”
+At one point, the higher Solomon cries out to the lower Sophianic Shulamite, “Come back, come back, O Shu´lam·mite!
+Come back, come back, that we may behold you!” (in these higher realms) (6:13).
+Then Solomon says to the chorus of Daughters, “What do YOU people behold in the Shulamite?”
 The Daughters say back an obscure but poignant line.
 “Something like the dance of two camps!”
 (6:13).

 Something like the dance of two camps

 This phrase points to a central theme of this enigmatic Song.
 One wonders if the Daughters are conjuring up the closest analogy they can think of to describe something that is quite difficult to grasp.
 The dance of two camps.
 There is the Higher divine reality and there is the lower material reality.
-Throughout the poem there is a dance between these two worlds, the lost world and the Light world, between the Maiden of Light and the human who seeks to return to an original proximity to this Maiden within the heavens.
-In some parts we hear the rescued Sophia portray the intimate details of her love for the Higher Light of Lights while at other parts, we hear her calling out for her loved one to meet her.
+Throughout the poem there is a dance between these two worlds, the pained world of separation from the divine and the Light world; between the Maiden of Light and the human who seeks to return to an original proximity to this Maiden within the heavens.
+In some parts of the Song we hear the rescued Sophia portray the intimate details of her love for the Higher Light of Lights while in other parts, we hear her calling out for her loved one to meet her.
 As well, in one section, the ascended Solomon is donning his wreath of Light and in another, he too, like Sophia, is lost, calling out to his hard-to-find higher consort.

-Within this configuration of “two camps”, there are four relationships in which these expressions of endearment occur.
-1) Between the Woman of Zion and The Light of Lights and, later between her and the Higher Solomon, 2) between the fallen Woman of Zion, Sophia and the Light of Lights, 3) between The Woman of Zion and the matter bound mortal Solomon and 4) between the fallen Sophia and the mortal Solomon.
+Within this configuration of “two camps”, there are six relationships in which these expressions of endearment occur, between the higher and lower, and between the masculine and the feminine.
+The relationships go as follows: 1) Between the Woman of Zion and the lower Sophia-Sulammite, 2) the mortal Solomon and the ascended Solomon/Logos position, 3) Between the Woman of Zion and The Light of Lights and, later between her and the Higher Solomon, 4) between the fallen Woman of Zion, Sophia and the Light of Lights, 5) between The Woman of Zion and the matter bound mortal Solomon 6) between the fallen Sophia and the mortal Solomon.